opportunity and challenge

 The Upper School promotes a culture of mutual respect and trust between teachers and students.
-Experts in their subject areas (15 of our 20 US teachers hold Masters degrees and two have earned PhDs), our faculty values the art of teaching.
-Beyond the classroom, teachers are regularly involved in students' lives -- as academic mentors, trip gudies, coaches, community service leaders, and friends.
-After a class, an outdoor trip, or a well-played match, students regularly thank teachers for their support and help.
+Experts in their subject areas our faculty values the art of teaching.
+Beyond the classroom, teachers are regularly involved in students' lives—as student advisors, trip leaders, coaches, community service leaders, and friends.
+These strong student-teacher relationships are often cited by graduating seniors as the most important element of a Community School education.